Manufacturing EntertainmentManufacturing EntertainmentManufacturing EntertainmentManufacturing EntertainmentManufacturing Entertainment

 Unbound A/V Art: Redefining the Undefined

-An online exhibition featuring 19 A/V artworks, programmed by five curators, organized into four themes, screening for free on VUCAVU, November 29 to Dec 11, 2022
+“Unbound A/V: Redefining the Undefined” was an online exhibition that took place from November 29 to Dec 11, 2022, and featured 19 A/V artworks, programmed by five curators, organized into four themes, screening for free on VUCAVU.

 The idea for this online exhibition of audiovisual (A/V) art began with Julie Gendron and Emma Hendrix of Manufacturing Entertainment at the start of the Covid-19 pandemic.
 As they saw opportunities for presenting their A/V performance art dwindle, they knew it must be happening to other artists too.
 Gendron and Hendrix wanted to find an online venue to share this work until it was possible to have in-person events again.